 Total meeting space at The Liberty View: 25,000 square feet

 The prime location, versatility of the venue and personalized hospitality make this venue second to none.
 Located in the heart of Philadelphia’s Historic District, The Liberty View at Independence Visitor Center elevates events and meetings to epic proportions with a newly expanded terrace boasting unobstructed, panoramic views overlooking all of Independence Mall, from the National Constitution Center to Independence Hall and the Liberty Bell Center, with even further glimpses from the Benjamin Franklin Bridge to Center City.
 Plan an outdoor cocktail party with unparalleled views on the wraparound terrace and an indoor reception or meeting in the connected ballroom offering an open, modern design for any style of event.

-Host up to 1,500 reception-style with full-building rental, dedicated on-site event planning professionals and fully-enclosed parking available 24/7.
+Full-building rental is available with dedicated on-site event planning professionals and fully-enclosed parking 24/7.

 Contact information: 599 Market Street, Philadelphia